SuperblocksHQ/ethereum-studio/.github/ISSUE_TEMPLATE/feature_request.md

 <!--

-Have you read Superblocks Lab's Code of Conduct?
-By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/SuperblocksHQ/superblocks-lab/blob/master/CODE_OF_CONDUCT.md
+Have you read Ethereum Studio's Code of Conduct?
+By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/SuperblocksHQ/ethereum-studio/blob/master/CODE_OF_CONDUCT.md

 Do you want to ask a question?
 Are you looking for support?
 The Superblocks community is the best place for getting support: https://discordapp.com/invite/6Cgg2Dw